Links

 In the Pro version of Rollup you can set the issuer (iss) to your own custom domain.
 See custom domain feature in your Console app.

-This token can be treated as authentication to your application.
-The audience (the aud claim) of the token is set to the application's identifier, which means that only this specific application should consume this token.
+ID tokens can be treated as authentication tokens for your application.
 You can store this token with the user's profile in your database using the subject as the unique user identifier and use it to personalize the user's experience.
+However, sending an ID token to the Galaxy API will not work.

 Access tokens

-Access tokens are JWTs used to inform the Galaxy API that the bearer of the token has been authorized to access the API and perform a predetermined set of actions (specified by the scopes granted).
-An app can request scopes through the Console OAuth settings page and the user can grant or deny access to the scopes during the auth flow.
+Access tokens are JWTs used to inform the Galaxy API that the bearer of the token has been authorized to access the API and perform a predetermined set of actions (specified by the granted scopes).
+An app can request scopes through the Console OAuth settings page, and the user can grant or deny access to the scopes during the authentication flow.

 Access tokens must never be used for authentication.
-Access tokens cannot tell if the user has authenticated.
-The only user information the access token possesses is the user ID, located in the sub claim.
-In your applications, treat access tokens as opaque strings since they are meant for APIs.
+They do not confirm if the user has authenticated.
+Access tokens only possess the user ID, located in the sub claim.
+Treat access tokens as opaque strings since they are meant for APIs.
 Your application should not attempt to decode them or expect to receive tokens in a particular format.

 Here is an example of an access token: